 1) Removing blocks to clarity, insight and motivation

-The first stage aims to uncover your inherent positivity, enable you to re-connect with it (often using mental Yogic tools) and identify and let go of any negativity or fear that is preventing this.
+The first stage aims to uncover your inherent positivity, enable you to re-connect with it (often using transformative Yogic mental tools) and identify and let go of any negative emotion or judgement that is preventing this.

 2) Seeing your way ahead & moving forward

-Once you are re-connected to the awareness and clarity that a positive state of mind enables, the second stage is to then to identify any goals you have and how to achieve them.
+Once you are re-connected to the awareness, clarity and motivation that a positive state of mind enables, the second stage is to then to identify/re-visit/re-define any goals you have (be those interpersonal, career-related or personal) and how to achieve them.
 The second stage is usually much easier after completion of the first and results can be achieved much more quickly.

 Depending on the issues presented, the client may need to move back and forth between stage 1 & 2.

 Progressive Coaching can support you to make significant and rapid progress with any life issue.
 Here are some examples of what it can support you to resolve in the workplace (not exhaustive):